eyas-ranjous/dom-to-model/README.md

 <span id="test1234">test data</span>
 ```

-A value map to map a prop to the text content
+to map a prop to the text content

 ```json
 {